Privacy Badger | Electronic Frontier Foundation

-First, please make sure the bug hasn't already been reported by checking the current bug list for Firefox or for Chrome.
-If the bug hasn't yet been reported you can report the bug here for Privacy Badger for Firefox or here for Privacy Badger for Chrome.
+First, please make sure the bug hasn't already been reported by checking the current bug list for Privacy Badger.
+If the bug hasn't yet been reported you can report the bug here.
 If you don't have a GitHub account, we ask that you create one so that we can communicate with you about the bug and fix it more quickly.

 Thanks for asking!
 Individual donations make up about half of EFF's support, which gives us the freedom to work on user-focused projects.
 If you want to support the development of Privacy Badger and other projects like it, helping build a more secure Internet ecosystem, you can throw us a few dollars here.
 Thank you.

 If you want to help directly with the project, we appreciate that as well.
 Please see Privacy Badger's CONTRIBUTING document for ways to get started.

 Social media widgets (such as the Facebook Like button, Twitter Tweet button, or Google +1 button) often track your reading habits.
 Even if you don't click them, the social media companies often see exactly which pages you're seeing the widget on.
 Privacy Badger includes a feature imported from the ShareMeNot project which is able to replace the widgets with a stand-in version, so that you can still see and click them.
 You will not be tracked by these replacements unless you explicitly choose to click them.
 Privacy Badger currently knows how to replace the following widgets if they are observed tracking you: AddThis, Facebook, Google, LinkedIn, Pinterest, Stumbleupon, and Twitter.
 (The source code for these replacements is here; pull requests are welcome.)